-With departmental approval, students may omit MATH 1513 and MATH 1713 and begin with MATH 2825.
+al approval, students may omit MATH 1513 and begin with MATH 2825.

-The OSRHE computer proficiency graduation requirement will be met through completion of CMPSC 1113 (including equated or substituted courses), or testing out of the challenge exam for this course, OR successful completion of an associate of arts or associate of science degree at an Oklahoma two-year college in which the computer skills requirement was met.
-Satisfaction of this requirement may not reduce or remove any program requirements.
+puter proficiency graduation requirement will pompletion of CMPSC 1113 (including equated urses), or testing out of the challenge exam for uccessful completion of an associate of arts or ce degree at an Oklahoma two-year college in ter skills requirement was met.
+Satisfaction nt may not reduce or remove any program